Review: Grindhouse Inspired 'Dust Up' Takes Pride Pushing Boundaries In The Name Of Movie Joy

 If you realize that by trouble I mean anything from masturbation death to human kabobs, then the above description is dead on.
 Take heed - for those looking for "Sense and Sensibility" refinement this one is not going to be your cup of English tea.
 But for those out for blood, guts and an eye patch that kicks ass, "Dust Up" is your second coming.
 Director Ward Roberts lovingly guides the eager viewer down a path of debauchery, machismo and hilarity to a full sadistic stop – and then goes even further.
 It’s in this area that "Dust Up" goes way past other B-movie fare and shows true exploitation prowess befitting of a midnight show cult classic.
 The cast only enhances the unconventional vision including Aaron Gaffey as the surly man with a past (think Snake Plissken mixed with Clint Eastwood’s man with no name!), Devin Barry as his trusty sidekick (is that guy even Native American – who cares!) and especially the Jeremiah Birkett as the outrageous Buzz.
 (It’s a no fear performance if ever there was one - bravo!)
 All kick up some serious soil to give "Dust Up" its cool cloud.

 Is "Dust Up" rude?
 Certainly.
 Is it disgusting?
 Most definitely.
-But is it also a great example of what having fun at the movies is really all about when you back status quo?
+But is it also a great example of what having fun at the movies is really all about when you buck the status quo?
 You bet your sweet ass it is.
 In the realm of five-star stunners with an edge, "Dust Up" cleans up.

 Title: "Dust Up"